 - The tenant complaining to a government agency about a health or safety violation at the property.

-- The tenant being a servicemember and terminating a lease early because of deployment.
+- The tenant is a service-member and terminating a lease early because of deployment.

 Examples of landlord retaliation in Florida include: